-I am an academic and writer focusing on environmental issues living in Tucson, Arizona and working at the University of Arizona where I co-direct the Institute of the Environment at the University of Arizona and hold a faculty appointment as a Regents professor in the School of Geography and Development.
+I am an academic and writer focusing on environmental issues living in Tucson, Arizona and working at the University of Arizona where I hold a faculty appointment as a Regents professor in the School of Geography and Development.
 I study the human dimensions of global environmental change, especially the social causes and consequences of climate change.
 My overarching concern is the fate of the disadvantaged and disempowered in a changing climate – the poor, women, children, and other species.

 I am also affiliated with the Environmental Change Institute and Linacre College at Oxford University in the UK.
 Over my career I have taught geography and helped to build interdisciplinary environmental programs at Oxford, Penn State, and the University of Wisconsin-Madison.
 I also worked at the National Center for Atmospheric Research (NCAR) in Colorado.
 I’ve led a number of national and international projects and committees including the transition committee for Future Earth (ICSU, UNEP, WMO, UNESCO), the US-NRC Committee on the Human Dimensions of Global Environmental Change, the US-NRC panel on Informing America’s Climate Choices, the scientific advisory committee for the InterAmerican Institute (IAI) and the ICSU Global Environmental Change and Food Systems (GECAFS) project.